 On the bench today is a Behringer DEQ2496 repair.

-This is the third generation of 'Ultra-Curve' from the well-known German manufacturer.
-The DEQ8020 and DEQ8024 were both 2U units but in 2005, Behringer released the super high-specification 1U DEQ2496.
+This is the third generation of 'Ultracurve' from the well-known German manufacturer.
+The DEQ8020 and DEQ8024 were both 2U 19-inch rack-mount units but in 2005, Behringer released the super high-specification DEQ2496... in a 1u enclosure.

 These extremely high-quality and versatile processors do a lot more than graphic equalisation.
 Amongst the machine's function is a real time spectrum analyser.
 You can purchase a Behringer ECM8000 calibration microphone and quickly and easily set up the graphic to 'compensate' for room acoustics, for example.

-There's also a mired of other functions such as parametric eq, dynamic eq, dynamic processing and time delay, to name but a few.
+There's also a myriad of other functions such as parametric eq, dynamic eq, dynamic processing and time delay, to name but a few.

 With digital inputs and outputs (S/P DIF on TOSLINK and AES / EBU), the analogue side of the DEQ2496 is balanced and boasts a fantastic dynamic range with its 24-bit / 96 kHz conversion.

-Finding popularity amongst hi-fi enthusiasts and audiofiles, the latest and current Ultra-Curve is of course also very popular with PA hire companies, recording studios and even in musicians' instrument rigs.
+Gaining distinction amongst hi-fi enthusiasts and audiophiles, the latest and current Ultracurve is of course, also very popular with theatres, night clubs, PA, recording studios, broadcast and even in musicians' instrument rigs.

-The repair to the power supply takes just over an hour.
-The parts cost about twenty quid and in no time, the machine's going to last another fourteen years, at least. 🙂
+Today's power supply took just over an hour to fix.
+The parts cost about 20 GBP and in no time, the machine's going to hopefully last for another fourteen years. 🙂